nRF24/CircuitPython_nRF24L01/docs/configure_api.rst

     .. versionchanged:: 1.2.4

         - returns a integer instead of a boolean
-        - accepts an integer for binary control of feature per pipe
+        - accepts an integer for binary control of the dynamic payload feature per pipe

 payload_length
 ******************************